klkklevar/Email-from-visual-studio/README.md

 Code & document samples for Email from visual studio tutorial.

-A sampke readme about how to send email from visual studio 2015 using C#.NET.
+A sample readme about how to send email from visual studio 2015 using C#.NET.

 ## License & copyright
 Klevar